velvia/links/rust.md

 ### Perf profiling:

 NEW: I've created a Docker image for [Linux perf profiling](https://github.com/velvia/rust-perf-docker), super easy to use.
+The best combo is cargo flamegraph followed by perf and asm analysis.

 * [cargo-flamegraph](https://github.com/ferrous-systems/cargo-flamegraph) -- this is now the easiest way to get a FlameGraph on OSX and profile your Rust binaries.
 To make it work with bench and Criterion:
     - First run `cargo bench` to build your bench executable